athenasaurav/intentless/README.md

 For an complete list of the dependency groups available, have a look at the `haystack/setup.cfg` file.

-To install the REST API and UI, run the following from the root directory of the Haystack repo
+To install the REST API and UI, run the following from the root directory of the LilChirp repo

 ```
 pip install rest_api/